nightroman/Invoke-Build/Tasks/README.md

 ## Techniques

+- [Attributes](Attributes) How to use custom attributes with task actions.
 - [Direct](Direct) How to make build scripts invokable directly.
 - [Dynamic](Dynamic) How to use a dynamic script with dynamic tasks.
 - [Header](Header) How to define custom task headers and footers.